JamyJones/Pastebin2/paste.md

   scores;
 ```

-Let me know if you need more details or examples for your specific use case.
+Let me know if you need an example with a specific table or want to handle ties differently!